charithaskt/design-of-sr-and-jk-latches/README.md

 # design-of-sr-and-jk-latches
-using electric software I designed nor based sr and jk latches. it contains a single file including layout and schematic of the two latches.
+Using electric software I designed nor based sr and jk latches.
+It contains a single file including layout and schematic of the two latches.